 Lviv Regional Perinatal Center renovates shelter for safe deliveries

-The Lviv Regional Perinatal Center announced that it would be setting up delivery, operating and rooms within its shelter in April 2024 so that Ukrainian babies could enter the world safely.
+The Lviv Regional Perinatal Center announced that it would be setting up delivery, operating and hospital rooms within its shelter in April 2024 so that Ukrainian babies could enter the world safely.

 “In the underground shelter at the Lviv Regional Clinical Perinatal Center a scaled down perinatal is now operating!”
 It is spread over 700 square meters and includes operating rooms, delivery rooms, intensive care units and post-intensive care unit.